Hematologic Neoplasms clinical trials at UC Davis

 5 research studies open to eligible people

-A Study of CC-95251, a Monoclonal Antibody Directed Against SIRPα, in Subjects With Advanced Solid and Hematologic Cancers
+• CC-95251, a Monoclonal Antibody Directed Against SIRPα, in Participants With Advanced Solid and Hematologic Cancers

 open to eligible people ages 18 years and up